convox/docs/docs/reference/rack-statuses.md

 ---
 title: "Rack Statuses"
+description: "Reference for Convox Rack lifecycle statuses including installing, running, converging, updating, and rollback."
 ---

+# Rack Statuses

 As you interact with your Rack, you will notice a variety of statuses displayed in the Console web interface and in the output of CLI commands like `convox rack`.
-Here's what they mean.
+Here is what they mean.

 ## converging